ratatui/ratatui-website/src/README.md

-# Introduction
+# Introduction to Ratatui

 ![Demo](https://raw.githubusercontent.com/ratatui-org/ratatui/images/examples/demo2.gif)

-## What is ratatui?
+[Ratatui] is a Rust library for cooking up delicious text user interfaces (TUIs).
+It is a lightweight library that provides a set of widgets and utilities to build simple or complex rust TUIs.

-`ratatui` is a [Rust](https://www.rust-lang.org/) crate that provides widgets allowing you to imperatively declare what the view of your application should be, and then draws those widgets efficiently to the terminal.
+Ratatui is an [immediate mode] graphics library.
+Applications imperatively declare how to render each frame in full by combining widgets and layout.
+Ratatui then draws the described UI widgets efficiently to the terminal.

-`ratatui` is based on the principle of immediate rendering.
-This means that at each new frame all widgets that are supposed to be part of the UI are re-built.

-**The `ratatui` crate is a library and not a framework.**

-It is important because `ratatui`:
+Applications built with Ratatui use the features of their chosen [backend] ([Crossterm], [Termion], or [Termwiz] to handle:

-- does _not_ handle keyboard input events
+- keyboard input events
-- does _not_ modify the state of your application
+- mouse events
+- switching to raw mode and the alternate screen

-- does _not_ dicate how you want to structure your application
+Ratatui is very flexible and customizable.
+It does not dictate how you need to structure your application, as it is a library not a framework.

-`ratatui` can be highly flexible and customizable.
-And while this can be empowering, it also puts the onus on developers using `ratatui` to understand how to best architect their applications, to tailor the experience for users as they see fit.
+This book covers some different options covering the range from simple single file applications through more complex applications using approaches based on components, Flux and The Elm Architecture.

 ## Who is ratatui for?

-`ratatui` is designed for developers and enthusiasts who:
+Ratatui is designed for developers and enthusiasts who:

-- appreciate the retro aesthetic of the terminal,
 - want a lightweight alternative to graphical user interfaces (GUIs),
 - need applications that are to be deployed in constrained environments, like on servers with limited resources, and
 - prefer to have full control over input and events, allowing for a more customized and tailored user experience.
+- appreciate the retro aesthetic of the terminal,

 ## Who is this book for?